n3mo/dvr/README.md

 Installation is simple once Chicken is properly installed:

 1. Clone the git repository into a directory of your choice
-2. Ensure that the file dvr.scm is executable (chmod +x scm)
+2. Ensure that the file dvr.scm is executable (chmod +x dvr.scm)

 Compiled
 --------